-An approximate configuration for wind turbines is shown in Figure 2-10.
-Based on site size, meteorological conditions, and topography, and assuming the same sized turbines and approximate spacing between turbines as for the proposed action, the Springwood Ranch site could accommodate approximately 40 to 45 turbines; Figure 2-10 shows locations for 43 turbines.
-A smaller or greater number of turbines could potentially be accommodated based on micro-siting.
-Using a 1.5 MW turbine, this number of turbines would generate approximately 64.5 MW of electric power, which is less than half of the capacity of the proposed action under the middle scenario.
-This reduced scale raises questions whether this could be a commercially viable site; in any case, it is below the Applicant's objectives for a wind power facility (i.e., at least 180 MW) and less than the quantity of wind energy that is currently being sought by regional utilities (e.g., in September 2003, PSE issued a draft request for proposals to acquire approximately 150 MW of capacity from wind power).
-Connection to transmission facilities (for the Bonneville lines) would require building a transmission line approximately 5 miles long, including crossing the Yakima River.
+As described in Section 2.7.3 of the KVWPP Draft EIS, the Springwood Ranch site could accommodate 40 to 45 turbines.
+A smaller or larger number of turbines could potentially be accommodated through micro-siting.
+Using a 1.5-MW turbine, this number of turbines would generate approximately 64.5 MW of electric power, which is less than the capacity of the proposed action under the 330-foot turbine scenario.
+This limited output raises questions whether this could be a commercially viable site (PSE 2003b).
+Connection to transmission facilities (for the Bonneville lines) would require building a transmission line approximately 5 miles long and crossing the Yakima River.
 Easements would also need to be acquired to travel across private properties located between the project site and the transmission line.

 Other project facilities and construction techniques would be the same as described for the proposed action.
-The project substation would be located on the property, while a switchyard would be located at the interconnect point.
-Project access roads would be similar in design to the proposed action, but would be proportionally less in terms of total distance and disturbance.
-Based on corresponding unit factors for the various project components, the total area disturbed by construction activities for this alternative site would be approximately 125 acres.
+The project substation would be located on the property, whereas a switchyard would be located at the interconnection point.
+Project access roads would be similar in design to the proposed action but would be proportionally less in terms of total distance and disturbance.
+Based on corresponding unit factors for the various project components, the total area disturbed by construction activities for this alternative site would be approximately 110 acres.
 The total area permanently occupied by project facilities in this case would be approximately 30 acres.
-The labor force required for construction and for long-term operation and maintenance of a 65-MW wind project on the Springwood Ranch site would be less than for the proposed action, but the specific numbers or differences have not been estimated.
-The development of a project on this site could also have greater impacts on wetlands and endangered fish species.
-Avian impacts cannot be assessed without the support of a detailed study, however, they could be lower, since less turbines would be constructed.
-Socioeconomic impacts on the County would be lower because of both the smaller size of construction force required, and the lower capital cost of the project as a whole.
+The labor force required for construction and for long-term operation and maintenance of a 65-MW wind project on the Springwood Ranch site would be smaller than for the proposed action, but the specific numbers or differences have not been estimated.